 Focuses on publication planning, typography, publication design principles and hands-on desktop publishing preparation of office publications.
 Includes the features of color, graphics, tables, transparency, books, and exporting to PDF files using Adobe InDesign.
-Prerequisite: CIS101 and CA119, both with a grade of C or better; and touch keyboarding ability of 25 words per minute; or consent of instructor.
+Prerequisite: CA119 with a grade of C or better; or consent of instructor.
 Offered as needed